colinjlacy/Python-Notes/README.md

 My notes on Learning Python

-Stopped at PDF page 164, Numbers in Action
+Stopped at PDF page 184, Sets